 Yet, I thought that I was somehow above their usefulness.
 It may be in part, because we almost never think to beat anxiety without medication.

 Medication is a decision between you and your doctor.

-For me, I’ve tried several, and they generally didn’t work long term.
+For me, I’ve tried several, but they generally didn’t work as much as I’d like them to.
 There needed to be a better solution.

-These steps were critical in keeping me functional for work and family.
+These steps I’m about to share have been critical in keeping me functional for work and family.

 Step 1- Conquering anxiety with mindfulness is an exercise that has gained widespread acceptance in mental health.

-If you are like me, mindfulness has been a tool to teach clients but just seemed too hoke to do in private.
-This hypocrisy weighed on me, and I finally decided to give it a shot.
+If you are like me, mindfulness has seemed too hoke to do in private.

-I didn’t have much choice to be honest.
+I didn’t have much choice, though, to be honest.
 Beating anxiety without medication seemed unrealistic.

 I don’t have a lot of time to sit around meditating- let alone figure it out myself.
 In graduate school, we did some guided meditations, which were helpful then.

 I knew that whatever mechanism I used for mindfulness needed to guide me through the experience.